riderh/JNNCE-PREPLACE1-2017/README.md

 # JNNCE-PREPLACE1-2017
-Repository to collate all the assignments from students of SKILLFINITY during the Preplace program
+Repository to collt all the assignments from students of SKILLFINITY during the Preplace program

+and all